 Sound like you?

 Failures should never be the reason to not keep trying.
-As long as you can find meaning and enjoyment in this sport then you need to keep fighting hard and preparing to go after your goals.
-It isn’t easy.
+As long as you can find meaning and enjoyment in this sport then you need to keep fighting hard.

-He hit the half marathon point in a new PR of 1.07.51 and ended up dropping out after 18 miles.
+He flew all the way to the Rotterdam Marathon in Holland, hit the half marathon point in a new PR of 1.07.51 and ended up dropping out after 18 miles.

-He stuck to it and by the end of 2011 and ran a new best of 2.19.49 at the 2011 California International Marathon.
+He would eventually run his personal best time of 2.19.49 at the 2011 California International Marathon.
 It takes time and patience that you have to take with you every step of the way.

 You have to keep a level head.
-An absolute stoic attitude that regardless what happens, what time constraints will be eventually put on you.
-You ARE going to nail down your goal.
-I am now in that situation again.
+An absolute stoic attitude that regardless what happens.
+You are going to nail down your goal.

 I will not run one race in 2012.
 It is hard to know that but I accept it.
 I have 2013 in mind and possibly it is the welcome break my body needed in order to go after my long term goal of running a 2.15 marathon.